mosip/mosip-ref-impl/registration-processor/registration-processor-external-integration-service/README.md

 ## Operations done by the Service
 1. It returns boolean value true for every non null requests

+## Overview
+This service details used by Registration service for external integration service.

 ## Build & run (for developers)
 The project requires JDK 21.0.3 and mvn version - 3.9.6